-Through creative research and design thinking, we helped Tidworth Mums, a voluntary group providing arts and play activities to local families, to uncover and mobilise their assets, and build the case for soft play in their area.
+Through creative research and design thinking, we helped Tidworth Mums, a voluntary group providing arts and play activities to local families, to mobilise their assets and build the case for soft play in their area.

 In the Unearth Hidden Assets project, The Glass-House explored how creative and collaborative approaches could uncover hidden assets in communities and unlock their potential.
 This sub-project was a collaboration between Wiltshire-based, not-for-profit group Tidworth Mums, Wiltshire Council, Army Welfare Service, the Open University and The Glass-House.